 Does martha’s Vineyard have a Jaws Museum?

 No, there is no dedicated Martha’s Vineyard Jaws museum.
-However, the Martha’s Vineyard Museum has a Jaws exhibit on display until March 2024.
-It will then be expanded for the 50th anniversary of the film
+However, the Martha’s Vineyard Museum is planning a Jaws exhibit for the 50th anniversary of the film in 2025

 Where is the Jaws Tour?